Subscribe to receive email updates about the proposed Waukesha diversion.

 Supplemental application materials

 The Great Lakes–St. Lawrence River Basin Water Resources Compact (Compact) became effective on December 8, 2008.
-The Compact addresses water quantity management in the Great Lakes Basin.
+Together with the Companion Great Lakes — St. Lawrence River Basin Sustainable Water Resources Agreement, the Compact addresses water quantity management in the Great Lakes Basin.
 The Compact and related legislation implementing the Compact´s provisions in Wisconsin set out requirements for sustainable water use in the Great Lakes Basin.
 The Compact, codified in Chapter 281 of the Wisconsin Statutes, prohibits diversions of Great Lakes water, with limited exceptions.

 One exception to the Compact´s ban on diversions allows a “community within a straddling county” to apply for a diversion of Great Lakes water.
 A “community within a straddling county” means any incorporated city, town, or the equivalent thereof, that is located outside the basin but wholly within a county that lies partly within the basin.
 The City of Waukesha qualifies as a community within a straddling county under the Compact.